sixgirlsandaguy/TicTacToe/Docs/AdministrationManual.md

 ##The following command should be run in a SSH client in order to get the program up and running:
 * in shell: git clone https://github.com/sixgirlsandaguy/TicTacToe.git
 * in shell: gradle run
-* in a browser that is installed in your computer: http://localhost:4567
+* put this URL in a browser that is installed in your computer: http://localhost:4567